jasonsatran/spark-meta/README.md

 - Null Values:  The count of null values in a column
 - Percent Fill:  The percentage of records that are not empty string or null
 - Percent Numeric:  The percentage of records that are numeric
+- Max Len:  The max length of data

 ### A Note about Performance